AlexandrosLiaskos/PyAnalysis/README.md

 ## Output Format

 The tool outputs a JSON object containing the analysis results.
-Keys with `None` values are automatically removed from the output for clarity, unless it's the `analysis_error` field itself.
+Keys with `None` values are automatically removed from the output for clarity.
 Lists of variables, imports, etc., are sorted by line number and then by name for consistent output.

 **Top-Level Keys:**

 *   `filepath`: Absolute path to the analyzed file.
-*   `analysis_error`: String containing an error message if file/syntax/analysis errors occurred, otherwise omitted.
+*   `analysis_error`: String containing an error message if file/syntax/analysis errors occurred, otherwise the key is omitted.
 *   `module_docstring`: The docstring of the module, if present.
 *   `imports`: List of `import x` statements.
 Each item has `name`, `alias`, `line`.
 *   `from_imports`: Dictionary where keys are module names (`.` prefix for relative imports) and values are lists of imported items.
 Each item has `name`, `alias`, `line`.